PaperMC/velocitypowered.com/docs/developers/pitfalls.md

 title: Common Pitfalls
 ---

-While we try to make the API a pleasure to use, there are the occasional rough edges and you should be cognizant of these.
+While we try to make the API a pleasure to use, there are the occasional rough edges, and you should be aware of them.

 ## Accessing the API at construction time